 If you use all three guesses without getting the correct answer, you'll be shown the solution with an explanation of the pun.
 Don't worry, there's always tomorrow's puzzle to look forward to!

-Hard Mode is for players who want an extra challenge.
-When enabled, you'll have no indication as to how many letters/words are in the answer, and no hints available.
+Hard Mode is for the hardcore punsters who want an extra challenge.
+When enabled, you'll have fewer guesses and no hints available.
+For those who like to live dangerously!

 A new puzzle is released at midnight in your local time zone.
-So no matter where you are in the world, you'll get a fresh, crisp pun to start your day.
+So no matter where you are in the world, you'll get a fresh pun to start your day.

 Currently, only the daily puzzle is available to play.
 We're considering adding an archive feature in the future for premium users.

 While I appreciate the enthusiasm, I'm not accepting pun suggestions at this time.
-Creating these visual puns is part of my creative process, and I prefer to keep the brainstorming (pun idea? 🤔) in-house to avoid any confusion about ownership or parallel thinking.
+Creating these visual puns is part of my creative process, and I prefer to keep the ideation in-house to avoid any confusion about ownership or parallel thinking.

-Pun difficulty varies from day to day.
-You'll think some are obvious, while others you may not get even after seeing the explanation.
-Hopefully, that's part of the fun.
+Pun difficulty varies from day to day!
+Some will make you groan with their obviousness, while others might have you scratching your head.
+That's part of the fun!
 Remember that hints are always available if you're stuck.

-All puzzles use U.S. English spelling (e.g., "COLOR" not "COLOUR", "ANALYZE", not "ANALYSE") to maintain consistency.
+All puzzles use U.S. English spelling (e.g., "COLOR" not "COLOUR") to maintain consistency.
 This is specified in the game instructions and helps avoid confusion when the answer contains words with regional spelling variations.

 No, you can play Pundaze as a guest.
 However, creating a free account allows you to track your statistics, maintain your streak across devices, and compare your performance with other players.